skysafe/gr-sigmf/README.md

-# GNU Radio SigMF Blocks
+# gr-sigmf: GNU Radio SigMF Blocks

-This module contains blocks to read from and write to SigMF recordings in GNU Radio.
+This module contains blocks to read from and write to SigMF (the Signal Metadata Format) recordings in GNU Radio.

-Gr-sigmf is currently a *work in progress*.
+Currently gr-sigmf is best described as alpha software.
+Basic interactions work, but features are not complete and the API should be considered somewhat unstable.
 We welcome any feature requests or bug reports.
 Pull requests are fine too, but will be met with more success if you make an issue first.

-Ultimately we'd be happy if gr-sigmf became the canonical implementation of SigMF in GNURadio.
+Data correctness issues will be prioritized over reliability issues, which will in turn be prioritized over new feature development.

 ## Quick Start